-7.26 Section 325 of the Criminal Justice Act 2003 requires the responsible authority to establish arrangements for the purpose of assessing and managing the risks posed by MAPPA offenders, and to co-operate with the DTC agencies in doing so.
-Unlike other cases in the criminal justice or mental health care system, there is a shared responsibility for managing the risk posed by MAPPA offenders.
-Level 1 management is used when the risks posed by the offender can be managed effectively by the lead agency.
-While the lead agency has the primary responsibility for managing these cases, multi-agency working is still essential.
-Other agencies are still likely to be involved in risk management and it is expected that information sharing takes place.
-If any agency working with the offender has concerns about the effectiveness of the risk management plan, they must discuss this with the lead agency, and escalate this through the line management chain in cases of disagreement.
+7.23 Level 1 management is used when the risks posed by the offender can be managed effectively by the lead agency with the support of other agencies.
+Unlike other cases in the criminal justice or mental health care system, there is a shared responsibility for managing the risk posed by MAPPA offenders and other relevant agencies have a legal Duty to Co-operate in the management of Level 1 cases.
+The lead agency must assess and manage the risk presented by Level 1 offenders in line with their own procedures.
+See Chapter 11 - Risk Assessment and Chapter 12 - Risk Management Plan for details.
+Equality, diversity and inclusion must be considered for Level 1 cases, as well as all other MAPPA cases, and any issues related to protected characteristics must be addressed.
+If any other agency working with an offender has concerns about the effectiveness of the RMP, they must discuss this with the lead agency, and escalate this through the line management chain in cases of disagreement.
 The lead agency must be able to satisfy themselves that they have taken all reasonable steps to gather information from other agencies, have responded appropriately to the offender's risk and that Level 1 management is appropriate.